alumni_lookup

 Accessibility

 Life is unpredictable, and so are the ways people can contribute.
-Alumni Champions is designed to meet alumni where they are, offering a spectrum of ways to get involved.
+This community is designed to meet alumni where they are, offering a spectrum of ways to get involved.

 Use when: Describing roles, explaining flexibility, reducing pressure